 Serco Education in partnership with the University of Wolverhampton have developed a Senior Leader Master's Degree Apprenticeship (SLMDA) for SENCOs.
 This apprenticeship enables SENCOs to study for an MBA and gain the National Award for SEN Co-ordination while completing their studies.

-We are also offering a fast-track version of the apprenticeship for students that have already successfully completed the National Award for SEN Co-ordination with Serco Education!
+The FAST-TRACK version is for students that have already successfully completed the National Award for SEN Co-ordination with an approved provider.

 The programme will include face-to-face sessions with online and work-based learning, covering a wide range of management and leadership skills, knowledge, self awareness and behaviours, as well as a work based project, focussing on the SENCO role.

 The SLMDA for SENCOs apprenticeship is open to SENCOs who work in a school predominently based in England of any age.
 Please note that for the purpose of this apprenticeship, we use the term 'school' to refer to any educational establishment.

 Applicants will normally need to occupy a senior management position for a minimum of two years and have a first or second class undergraduate honours degree from a UK university (or an equivalent overseas qualification).
 We do however, welcome applications from individuals who do not possess the above qualifications but who have significant management experience, for example Head of Depertment and Head of Year.

 A minimum of English & Maths at Level 2 (equivalent to GCSE grade A*- C) are required for this apprenticeship but if you don't have these qualifications, you will need to complete functional skills tests in these subjects while you study the SLMDA for SENCOs.
 Support is available to help you achieve this.